 Because of the attorney’s poor performance at trial, Tom’s appeal, if there is one, is unsuccessful because all the appeal issues should have been raised at the trial for the trial judge to handle.

 Don’t make the mistake of hiring a judgmental criminal defense attorney.
-Attorney Gary Rohlwing is an experienced attorney who will not judge you even if you are charged with a sex crime against a child.
+At the Law Offices of Gary L Rohlwing, an experienced attorney who will not judge you even if you are charged with a sex crime against a child.
 Please call him today for a free consultation.